THE HORARIUM, OR SCHEDULE OF PRAYER

 In the life of monks, prayer takes on a particular importance: it is the heart of their calling.
 Their vocation is to be men of prayer.
 In the patristic period the monastic life was likened to the life of the angels.
 It was considered the essential mark of the angels that they are worshippers.
 Their very life is worship.
 This should hold true also for monks.
 Monks pray first and foremost not for any specific intention, but simply because God is worthy of being praised. — Pope Benedict XVI

-Our monastery offers divine worship to the Holy and Undivided Trinity according to the Usus Antiquior (“Extraordinary Form”) of the Roman Rite recommended by Pope Benedict XVI and our classical Benedictine monastic forms of prayer.
+Our monastery worships according to the classical Roman Liturgy (Usus Antiquior or “Extraordinary Form”) and our age-old Benedictine forms of prayer.
 We chant all 150 of the Psalms of David in one week, according to the prescriptions of St Benedict in his Holy Rule.
-The Psalms are chanted in the context of the Seven Day Hours (Lauds, Prime, Terce, Sext, None, Vespers, Compline) and in the Night Office (Matins, or Vigils).
+They are chanted along with other elements in the context of the Seven Day Hours (Lauds, Prime, Terce, Sext, None, Vespers, Compline) and in the Night Office (Matins, or Vigils).

-Life in a small monastery, still in its infancy, is full of unpredictable elements; we often have to adjust our schedule to reality.
-The UNDERLINED Offices below are those which are normally open to the public.
-Our temporary chapel may be found just beyond the main entrance of the house.
+The Offices below which are marked with a cross are those which are normally open to the public.
+All services take place in our temporary oratory, which may be found just beyond the main entrance of the house.